Sutharsan2703/MarchOrganicChat/README.md

 # sutharsan_project_organichat

-## Getting started
+Getting started

 Title:
-Organic Chat
+# Organic Chat   (Chat within Organization)
- (Within Organization)

-Description:
+Vision :  To provide a professional communication platform.

+Project description :

-Organic chatting is chatting that behaves and interacts between two or more objects(Persons) in a healthy way that doesn’t affect any individuals and to follow the guidelines of the organization.
+- Organic chat is a chat that behaves and interacts between two or more objects(Persons) in a professional way that doesn’t affect any individuals and to follow the guidelines of the organization.

-The user must be a part of the Organization to make use of the service, the mail id of the user validates the process and allows registration.
+- The user must be a part of the Organization to make use of the service, the user's domain name behind their mail-Id been validate this during registration.

-After registering to the service the user has the option to choose the type of conversation they can proceed with.
-Conversation made in person must provide the comfortness of the receiver , so the receiver has the option to reject the unwanted and unnecessary messages.
-Here the messages are based on the message Id that to be auto generated.
+- After registering to the service the user has the selection to decide the type of chat they can proceed with.

+- Personal chat is sorted as sending text and sharing images with the other users in one to one.

-In the Communal chat, one of the users who creates the commune , the user has to provide name and password to the commune.The commune Id has been auto generated.
-The members of the group to be added by the user, who creates the commune .
+- In the Communal chat, one of the users who develop the commune , the user has to provide name and password to the commune.
+The commune Key will be auto generated.
+The members of the Commune to be added by the user who creates the commune by sharing the commune Key and password individually to the user.

-The admin is the one in the organization who acts as the user in charge, when the complaint is raised by any of the users who faced such a worse situation.
+- The admin is the one in the organization who acts as the user in charge, when the complaint or report is raised by any of the users as issues .

-The report raised with the message id or communal id have to be submitted to the admin.
+- The report raised with the message Key or communal Key have to be submitted to the admin.
 The admin invokes the message or commune to investigate the event and make recommendations to the user who raised the report.
 Then the final decision will be made on the report and updated.
-This report decision should ensure that the communication is held in an Organic manner.
+This report decision should ensure that the Interaction is held in an Professional manner.